 To learn more about the eligibility criteria for the COVID-19 vaccines, please review our Vaccine Eligibility Guide.

 Currently, there is no cure for COVID-19.
 However, some strategies may be employed to reduce disease severity.
-The U.S. Centers for Disease Control and Prevention (CDC) recommend staying home, drinking plenty of fluids, and isolating yourself away from other people in your home to prevent spreading the coronavirus to them.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends staying home, drinking plenty of fluids, and isolating yourself away from other people in your home to prevent spreading the coronavirus to them.
 Additionally, the CDC recommends resting while monitoring your symptoms and taking over-the-counter medications like acetaminophen or ibuprofen to reduce fever.
 If symptoms become more severe, contact your health care provider immediately.
 Severe symptoms of COVID-19 that present a medical emergency include:

-When a person becomes infected with the coronavirus, the virus replicates within that person’s body.
+When a person becomes infected with COVID-19, the virus replicates within that person’s body.
 This causes new copies of the virus to inherit genetic mutations that differentiate it from the original virus, which have the potential to disrupt the human immune system’s ability to respond to the coronavirus.
 When a genetic mutation results in a more infectious variant of the coronavirus, that variant often spreads to other people and particularly infectious variants can spread so quickly that they represent a majority of new infections.

 The CDC has begun classifying variants of COVID-19 found in the United States into three separate categories: Variants of Interest, Variants of Concern, and Variants of High Consequence.
 These classifications are informed by characteristics of each variant, such as their ability to evade diagnostic testing, their ability to infect people who have been vaccinated, greater transmissibility, increased disease severity and mortality, and resistance to treatment.
 Currently, there are several Variants of Interest and Variants of Concern, while no Variants of High Consequence have yet been identified.
+For more information about COVID-19 variants, review the CDC’s Variants and Genomic Surveillance page.

 Do you have additional questions about COVID-19?
 Check out our COVID-19 FAQ page.